Melvin Gordon III Player Prop Bets for NFL Week 9 | Denver vs. Dallas 11/7/2021

 - Note: Gordon's stats vs. Cowboys date back to 2016.

-- In terms of defending against the run, the Cowboys are sixth in the NFL, allowing 88.3 yards per game.
+- Gordon will go up against a Cowboys squad that allows 88.3 rushing yards per game and is the NFL's sixth-ranked rush defense.

-- This season the Cowboys have conceded five rushing TDs.
-They are ranked sixth in the NFL in that category.
+- The Cowboys have given up five rushing touchdowns, sixth in the league.

 Recent Performances

-- In last week's matchup against the Football Team, Gordon carried the ball 10 times for 47 yards (4.7 yards per carry) and scored one touchdown.
+- In last week's matchup against the Football Team, Gordon carried the ball 10 times for 47 yards (4.7 yards per attempt) and scored one touchdown.

 - He also caught three passes for 15 yards and scored one touchdown through the air.

-- In his last three games, Gordon has 115 rushing yards on 28 carries (38.3 yards per game), with one touchdown.
+- During his last three games, Gordon has rushed for 115 yards (38.3 per game) on 28 carries with one touchdown.

-- He also has eight catches for 52 yards (17.3 per game) and two touchdowns.
+- Gordon has also caught eight passes for 52 yards (17.3 ypg) and two touchdowns.

 Gordon's Denver Teammates